Jaimeloeuf/fw/API.md

 	}
 }

-- /user/<hex: userID>/bookings	// Shows all current bookings
+- /user/<hex: userID>/booking	// Shows all current booking
-- /user/<hex: userID>/bookings/all	// Shows all bookings from the start
+- /user/<hex: userID>/booking/all	// Shows all booking from the start
-- GET /user/<hex: userID>/bookings/<hex: bookingID>/	// Display more detail for a particular booking
+- GET /user/<hex: userID>/booking/<hex: bookingID>/	// Display more detail for a particular booking
-- DEL /user/<hex: userID>/bookings/<hex: bookingID>/	// cancel or delete the booking
+- DEL /user/<hex: userID>/booking/<hex: bookingID>/	// cancel or delete the booking
-- PUT /user/<hex: userID>/bookings/<hex: bookingID>/	// Update the booking
+- PUT /user/<hex: userID>/booking/<hex: bookingID>/	// Update the booking
-- /user/<hex: userID>/bookings/<hex: bookingID>
+- /user/<hex: userID>/booking/<hex: bookingID>

 - /user/<hex: userID>/services // Services that the current user is subscribed to
 - /user/<hex: userID>/services/<hex: serviceID>	// Get details of the service with this service ID